Torbuntu/Leikr/docs/hacking.md

 This will clear the `classes` and `Compiled` directories, and compile the source code into `classes`.
 Then it will move those files into `Compiled`.
 I am pretty sure that there must be a way to just compile directly into `Compiled` but I didn't really feel it was that big of a deal for this demo.

+For running, Leikr will require clojure in the classpath, so instead of using the script run this command

+`> java -cp clojure.jar:Leikr-x.x.x.jar leikr.desktop.DesktopLauncher`

+Similar to Scala.

 Clojure is really bizarre, and not really straight forward to work for if you're used to Java or closer to Java looking languages.
 But it was kind of fun!
 I might come back to it in the future to do more random stuff.